Japanese Cheesecake: Cloud Nine Delight

 Japanese jiggly pancake

-The fluffy cheesecake is less sweet and contains less cheese compared to American-style cheesecakes, resulting in a lighter flavor profile.
-The baking process is also quite unique.
-It involves a water bath and a lower baking temperature than traditional cheesecakes.
+The baking process is also unique.
+It involves a water bath and a lower baking temperature.
 This gentle approach helps prevent the cake from cracking and contributes to its soft and jiggly consistency.

 This Japanese souffle cheesecake is one of the hardest recipes I’ve ever made.
-I failed a couple of times, from instances where it failed to rise to occasions where it rose beautifully in the oven only to deflate upon removal, and even times when it deflated while in the oven.
+I failed a couple of times.
+It didn’t rise, it rose beautifully in the oven but deflated upon removal, or it deflated while in the oven.

 Japanese cheesecake